- Home

 I’d like to also express my thanks to you and the IDS-ADR team.
 I’ve really enjoyed being in the course, found the help and support incredibly useful and am sorry it is ending.
 Please pass on sincere gratitude to all of your team.

-2. Administrative Data Training - Centric:
+2. Administrative Data Training - Centric

 Centric’s online self-guided course is for researchers interested in or currently working with UK administrative data and was co-produced by researchers and stakeholders using administrative data.